 The Brain Charity are proud to have the support of the following distinguished patrons who generously give their time to support our work.

-Roger Phillips is a well known broadcaster on Radio Merseyside and his daily lunchtime phone in show is essential listening for thousands of Merseysiders.
+Roger Phillips is a well known broadcaster who recently retired from BBC Radio Merseyside.
+For many years, his daily lunchtime phone in show was essential listening for thousands of listeners.
 Roger was born in Manchester, and studied at Cambridge University, arriving in Liverpool as an actor in the early 70s to join the Everyman Theatre.
-He subsequently worked as a hackney cab driver, before falling by chance into local radio, at BBC Radio Merseyside, in 1978.
-He has worked as a broadcaster since then, apart from a short break when he went to the West End to perform in a Mike Harding show called 'One Night Stand’.
+He subsequently worked as a hackney cab driver, before falling by chance into a role in local radio, at BBC Radio Merseyside, in 1978.
+He has worked as a broadcaster since then, apart from a short break when he went to the West End to perform in a Mike Harding show called ‘One Night Stand’.

-Roger has been a Patron of The Brain Charity for several years and is in regular attendance at our events, hosting the annual fundraising ball and rounding off our Head Matters Day during Brain Awareness Week - which is always quite a dash to get to after his lunchtime show finishes!
+Roger has been a patron of The Brain Charity for many years and is in regular attendance at our events.
+He usually hosts annual fundraising ball and rounds off our Head Matters Day during Brain Awareness Week.

-Roger is full of praise for the organisation, “The Brain Charity is beginning to register much more on the national stage, so I’d like to praise all the staff and volunteers for their support, which is ultimately support for all of the people who come through the doors.
-As The Brain Charity continues to develop, all I can say is onwards and upwards!"
+Roger said: “The Brain Charity is beginning to register much more on the national stage, so I’d like to praise all the staff and volunteers for their support, which is ultimately support for all of the people who come through the doors.
+As The Brain Charity continues to develop, all I can say is onwards and upwards!”

 Henry Priestman has spent over 40 years working in the music industry as a songwriter, performer and producer.
 Originally from Hull in East Yorkshire, Henry made Liverpool his home after arriving to study at Liverpool Art College in the 1970s.
-Many people will remember him from his time with The Christians who had chart success with Henry’s songs, both nationally and internationally, in the late 80s/early 90s.
+Many people will remember him from his time with The Christians, who had chart success with Henry’s songs, both nationally and internationally, in the late 1980s and early 1990s.
 He continues to release and perform music as a solo artist as well as collaborating with others and has written music for TV programmes, commercials and musicals.

-Henry became a Patron for the Brain Charity in 2020 and wants to raise awareness of the work that the Charity does: “After many years of driving past the Charity and wondering what it was they did, it’s been great to finally find out about the work they do.
+Henry became a patron of the Brain Charity in 2020 and wants to raise awareness of the work we do.
+He said: “After many years of driving past The Brain Charity and wondering what it was they did, it’s been great to finally find out about the work they do.
 Getting to know the staff and volunteers and hear about the variety of help and support they offer not only locally but nationally has been inspirational, and I hope to play a significant role in spreading awareness of what The Brain Charity does as I travel around the country performing at gigs and festivals.”